 The Town of Lyme has forged important partnerships with the Lyme Land Conservation Trust and the Nature Conservancy’s Connecticut chapter to further our shared preservation and conservation goals – including the maintenance of an extensive network of trails through our parks and preserves that provide access to many beautiful outdoor areas.
 The town works closely with a number of conservation organizations to build and maintain trails that link together and often cross many boundaries.
 Our parks and preserves with their miles of trails are open to all.

 - For a comprehensive list of trail maps, please click here.

 - For the rules and guidelines that govern the use of our trails, please click here.

 Supporting Our Parks & Trails

-- To volunteer with the Lyme Land Conservation Trust to become a Property Steward for a trail, preserve or other property, please go here.
+- To volunteer with the Town of Lyme Open Space Coordinator or the Lyme Land Trust to become a Property Steward for a trail or preserve, or to volunteer in another way, please go here.

 - To donate to the Town for the maintenance of all of its preserves – including the Hartman Park, Mt.
 Archer Woods, Jewett, Johnston, Young and Czykowski Hill Preserves, and Selden Landing – send a check to Board of Selectmen, 480 Hamburg Road, Lyme, CT 06371; and write “Open Space Maintenance Fund” in the memo line.

 - To support the maintenance and preservation of Hartman Park and its beautiful trails, you can make a contribution through the Community Foundation of Eastern Connecticut to the Hartman Park Endowment Fund – a fund established by the Hartman family to care for the park in perpetuity.
 To donate online through the community foundation, go here and select “Hartman Park Endowment Fund“ from the drop-down menu.